jeff-adkisson/swe-3313-fall-2023/project/README.md

 `10%, 30 of 300 points`

-`Due Thurs, Nov 2, 2023`
+`Due Tues, Nov 7, 2023`

 In this component, you will combine your knowledge of the project, the requirements, and your technology choice's UI capabilities to produce a high-fidelity mockup of your application using the free edition of [Marvel](https://marvelapp.com).

 In this component, you are designing how users will move through your application.
 After reviewing your mockup, your client (me) will have a good understanding how each screen will look and how each screen relates to one another.

 In reality, it is unlikely a real client/stakeholder will completely read and understand your requirements.
-It is easier for most users to map their expectations onto the final visual controls of a software solution than to imagine how it all fits together reading tables of requirements.
-Thus, we do User Interface Design to help our client envision the final project.
+It is easier for most stakeholders to map their expectations onto the visual controls of a software solution than to imagine how it all fits together reading tables of requirements.
+Thus, we do User Interface Design to help our stakeholder envision the final project.
 During this part of a project, it's common for clients to say "OMG, I didn't think about that" or "This reminds me...
 I forgot to tell you" or "The colors you picked do not match our brand" or "This does not match my expectation" or "You can do this operation in 2 steps rather than 3 if you..."

-Your mockup will demonstrate every screen in your future implementation, including:
+Your UI design and high fidelity mockup will demonstrate every must-have screen in your future implementation, including:

-- Login (as a Customer and an Administrator)
+- Login
 - Self-Registration (creating your Customer account)
 - Inventory List including Search
-- Shopping Cart including Remove Item
+- Shopping Cart including Remove Item(s)
 - Checkout including payment acceptance and on-screen receipt
 - Sales Report (Administrators only)